What is Street Resurfacing?

 Roadway resurfacing strategies that are currently implemented include:

 - Micro-Surfacing: A protective seal coat.
 It is a thin, tough layer of asphalt emulsion blended with finely crushed stone for traction.

 - Asphalt Overlay: The highest form of street maintenance, asphalt overlay involves grinding away a portion of the existing roadway and the placement of a new layer of asphalt, approximately two inches thick, on the street.
 Properly maintained, an overlay can extend the life of the street by 20-25 years although heavily used streets may require more frequent overlays.

 It is not possible to apply resurfacing strategies to concrete streets as the concrete would break the teeth on the grinding equipment.
-Concrete streets require full-depth roadway reconstruction and are extremely expensive.
+Concrete streets require full-depth roadway reconstruction.

 How does the Department of Public Works select the streets for treatment?

 Every two years, we hire a consultant to inspect and rate the condition of every city-maintained roadway.
 The consultant then calculates each roadway segment’s “Pavement Condition Index” (PCI).
 The PCI for each road is an initial starting point for us to identify roadways to include in upcoming resurfacing projects.
 PCI values range from 0-100 with 0 being the worst and 100 being a newly resurfaced roadway.